 Our projects are based on a relationship of trust with the public institutional donors that fund them.
 We are supported by governments (such as Switzerland as part of a multiannual cooperation agreement), the European Union, and international organizations.

 In addition to funding specific projects, Fondation Hirondelle offers interested donors the opportunity to engage in strategic partnerships on the basis of its global and multi-annual program.
 This means contributing to our overall work.
-Historically, our first strategic partner is the Swiss Development Cooperation (SDC).
-We signed a first institutional partnership contract with the SDC in 2013, for a period of 4 years, which has been renewed since then.
+Our first strategic partne, since 2013, is the Swiss Development Cooperation (SDC).
+At the beginning of 2021, we renewed our institutional partnership contract with the SDC on the basis of our 2021/2024 strategy.
 More than 20 Swiss NGOs with recognized expertise benefit from this type of partnership.
 This contract increases the institutional and financial stability of Fondation Hirondelle.
 It helps us to consolidate our projects, and to develop new operations and sectors of activity that are not covered by the funding linked to ongoing projects.

 It is a priority of the Foundation's executive management to develop this type of strategic partnership on the basis of our program, shared values, and objectives.
 To talk about this subject or to know more about our actions, do not hesitate to contact us.